logic-tools/sml-handbook/README.md

-SML version of code for John Harrison's "Handbook of Practical Logic and Automated Reasoning" (Chapter 6 on Interactive Theorem Proving only).
+# SML-Handbook - SML version of code for John Harrison's "Handbook of Practical Logic and Automated Reasoning" (Chapter 6 on Interactive Theorem Proving only)

 *For Isabelle, Moscow ML, Standard ML of New Jersey and Poly/ML.*